Six radical ways to tackle US school shootings

 He also offered another $5,000 for tasers, firearms, and training, and called on other community leaders to contribute.
 Within three days, $75,000 had been pledged.

-Some US schools already have metal detectors.
+Some US schools, mostly in big cities, already have metal detectors.
 In 2014, around 8.7% of high schools used "random metal detector checks".

 But school security expert Ken Trump doubts whether metal detectors will stop school shootings.
 "It may meet an emotional need," he says.
 "It's not going to meet a practical need."